 Students who score well on formula-based tests often perform worst on conceptual questions.
 They can calculate without understanding.
 They don't know what they don't know — and neither do their teachers, until exam results arrive.

 Decades of physics education research document persistent misconceptions that survive conventional teaching.
-Students learn v = d/t but can't distinguish average from instantaneous velocity on a graph.
+A student may solve F = ma problems yet believe a tossed ball carries an upward "force of the throw."
 The formula hides the failure.

 Most physics departments lack tools to systematically surface misconceptions before summative assessments.
 Teachers discover gaps too late — through exam results instead of targeted diagnostics.